Maolbhuidhe Bed and Breakfast, Fionnphort, Isle of Mull

 Pulling in to Passing Places

 Pull in to passing places on your left.
 Stop opposite those on your right and let the oncoming/overtaking vehicle go through the passing place.
-Think of passing places as short sections of twin-track road.
+Think of passing places as extremely short sections of twin-track road.
 The reasons become obvious when there's more than one vehicle in each direction.

 When stopping opposite, try to stop in the middle, so that the on-coming vehicle can easily swing in and out of the passing place without having to stop.